-It worked; people in the area appreciated the idea of a local place where they could hear the words of famous playwrights interpreted by talented readers.
+In the late 1920's and 1930's, a group of Sharon residents formed a play-reading group – at first for their own pleasure and then as they hoped, for their friends' and neighbors' entertainment.
+People in the area seemed to appreciate the idea of a local place where they could hear the words of famous playwrights interpreted by talented readers.
 After a few years, and with a growing audience, the original group was taken over by the well-known mystery writer Judson Phillips, who created a small regional Equity theater in the red barn that stands today as The Sharon Playhouse.

 The company was able to move to Sharon in 1999 when the Sharon Playhouse became available.
-The first season in The Sharon Playhouse was a resounding success, with productions of GREASE, GUYS AND DOLLS (starring Barry Williams of "The Brady Bunch").
-Michael Berkeley, who had been Music Director in Pine Plains became Artistic Director at the new location, and worked very closely with Executive Director Pamela Chassin.
-The TriArts Board made the decision to purchase The Sharon Playhouse and launched a capital campaign under the leadership of Board Presidents Pat Best and David Sims.
+The first season in The Sharon Playhouse saw productions of GREASE and GUYS AND DOLLS (starring Barry Williams of "The Brady Bunch").
+Michael Berkeley, who had been Music Director in Pine Plains became Artistic Director at the new location, and worked closely with Executive Director Pamela Chassin.
+The Board of Directors made the decision to purchase The Sharon Playhouse and launched a capital campaign (under the leadership of Board Presidents Pat Best and David Sims).

-In February of 2003, TriArts completed the purchase of the Sharon Playhouse complex, ensuring a long-term, permanent home.
+In February, 2003, The Sharon Playhouse purchase was complete, ensuring a long-term, permanent home.
 The Bok Gallery was completed in September, 2003, providing year-round performance space, offices, workshop space, and on-site rehearsal space.